Neinndall/DBDAudioRenamer/README.md

 # DBDAudioRenamer
-It is a tool that can extract Dead by Daylight BNK WEM files, convert them to OGG and rename them based on the XML files.
+It is a tool that can extract Dead by Daylight files and rename audio files based on XML files.

 # Features
+- [NEW] Extract files from PAK files from UE4.
-- Extract WEM audios from BNK files
+- Extract WEM audios from BNK files.
-- Convert WEM audios to OGG files
+- Convert WEM audios to OGG files.
-- Rename the WEM/OGG audios files
+- Rename the WEM/OGG audios files.

 More Features coming...